rei/rei-cedar-docs/docs/components/input/README.md

 </div>
 ```

 Input inherits the `placeholder` attribute for the placeholder text.
-You can also use the `post-icon` slot for adding and icon.
+You can also use the `post-icon` slot for adding an icon.

 ```vue {4,7,8,9}
 <cdr-input